patrick-crawford/WEB422-Backup/notes/angular-forms-intro.md

 This approach takes advantage of your knowledge of, and skills with an HTML template in a component.

-It builds upon your experience with one-way read-only data binding (using `{{ curly braces syntax }}`), by going further with two-way data binding.
+It builds upon your experience with one-way read-only data binding ( using {{ interpolation }} ), by going further with two-way data binding.

 <br>